 Many thanks, Janine, for making time in your busy schedule to appear on Life on La Lune.

 You can buy My Good Life in France in ebook and paperback formats on Amazon UK and in Kindle format in other Amazon stores worldwide.

 You might also like

-Copyright © 2017 Life on La Lune, Janine Marsh, all rights reserved
+Copyright © 2017 Life on La Lune (text), Janine Marsh (text and photos), all rights reserved